nhdadmin/AlienMC-FTBSubreddit-Public-Server/General Spawn information.md

 ###Rules
 Plots are to be used as shops, embassies or similar.

-Players should avoid to have complex machinery or surplus power production in these plots to avoid causing lag.
+Players should avoid having complex machinery or surplus power production in these plots to avoid causing lag.

 No traps or intentional contraptions that might damage or kill players.